5 Unity Street Chambers, Bristol BS1 5HH

 1997 Grays Inn

-Specialising in Employment, Personal Injury, and Public / Regulatory Law.
+Specialising in Personal Injury, Employment, Civil Fraud and Public / Regulatory Law.

-After starting at the Bar with a mixed criminal and civil practice, Fergus has gone on to develop a mixed but complimentary practice in Employment, Personal Injury, and Public Law.
+After starting at the Bar with a mixed Criminal and Civil practice, Fergus has gone on to develop a mixed but complimentary practice in Personal Injury, Employment, Civil Fraud and Public / Regulatory Law.

-Fergus’ employment practice includes the staple diet of unfair and wrongful dismissal actions, together with all aspects of discrimination, equal pay, whistleblowing, collective redundancies and TUPE Regulations, as well as more general contractual disputes.
+Fergus’ Employment practice is complimentary to his Personal Injury practice and includes the staple diet of unfair and wrongful dismissal actions, together with all aspects of discrimination (across the gamut of protected characteristics) and harassment, equal pay, whistleblowing, collective and individual redundancies, furloughing, and TUPE Regulations, as well as more general contractual disputes.

-Over the years since its inception he has advised in a number of cases where the Equality Act 2010 impacts on and overlaps with other areas of law, such as the provision of social housing.
+Over the years since its inception he has advised in a number of cases where the Equality Act 2010 impacts on and overlaps with other areas of law, such as the provision of social housing and the membership of clubs / associations.

 Fergus undertakes both Claimant and Respondent work; the latter includes representing large organisations such as local authorities and national public bodies.
 He is happy to provide advice and guidance to individuals or companies of any size, whether that be in relation to internal procedures during employment or post-employment claims, at all judicial levels.